nffdiogosilva/subscription/README.md

 After running the pytest, the htmlcov (with the code coverage), will appear.
 In this case, this folder is already included in the repository, with the latest results.
+Please consult the file htmlcov/index.html to see the code coverage detailed.

 ## To run project (with docker):
     $ cd <project_dir>